how to reward employees for Teamwork

-Yet when the chips are on the table, it’s the lone rangers who walk away with big promotions, boffo salaries and all the bravos.
+Yet when the chips are on the table, it’s the lone rangers who walk away with big promotions, boffo salaries, and all the bravos.
 Managers talk about supporting the team, but they often structure compensation around star performance, which penalizes mentoring and other good business practices.

 As the business climate gets tougher before it gets better, it’s time to walk the talk if you want to grow.
-Managers will need all the teamwork they can get in 2003, experts say.
+Managers will need all the teamwork videos for employees they can get in 2003, experts say.
 So you’d be wise, they say, to rethink your policies and maybe the entire compensation system.
 Find ways to truly recognize collaboration, and you’ll be better positioned to grow.

 How can a business put rewards to smarter use?